Code of Conduct

 Thank you for your understanding and for following these rules.

-Fortunately, this league has had no complaints of anyone making inappropriate comments to other players, or doing anything that might be construed as offensive or intimidating to anyone.
+Quiz Nations games are played in excellent spirit this league has had no complaints of anyone making inappropriate comments to other players, or doing anything that might be construed as offensive or intimidating to anyone.

 Please ensure all players are treated with respect.
 Racism, homophobia, sexism etc. will not be tolerated.

-• Firstly, team captains should ensure their team members are clearly visible, facing their cameras and with the hands displayed, and remind their players to comply with the rules if necessary.
+Firstly, team captains should ensure their team members are clearly visible, facing their cameras and with the hands displayed, and remind their players to comply with the rules if necessary.
 It’s much easier for the captain to do this than for a player from the other team to be put into a position where they feel they have to do this.